zirayhuang/MIT-6.5840/README.md

 - Introduced persistent variables: lastIncludedIndex, lastIncludedTerm, and snapshot.
 - When reading persisted data, initialize `lastApplied` and `committedIndex` to lastIncludedIndex.
 - To simplify entry indexing and access, introduced a dummy entry at the beginning of the logs.
-- It's possible to get `apply out of order` issue, which is caused by snapshot apply.
-  - e.g. follower is behind, InstallSnapshot updates lastApplied[i] to 139, while there's a ongoing AppendEntries applies lower index.
+- The occurrence of the 'apply out of order' issue is possible, typically arising from snapshot application scenarios.
+For instance, when a follower is lagging behind, the InstallSnapshot operation updates lastApplied[i] to a certain value (e.g., 139), while there is an ongoing AppendEntries operation applying entries with a lower index.
-  - Is this acceptable?
+  - To address this issue, a solution is to introduce an 'applier' mechanism that ensures the serialized application of entries and snapshots.
+This approach helps in coordinating and sequencing the application process, preventing conflicts that might arise from concurrent applications of entries and snapshots.